Get alerts of updates about «Facts about the virus and COVID-19 disease»

-Usually, people who become ill initially experience upper respiratory tract symptoms (sore throat, cold symptoms, mild cough), as well as feeling generally unwell and having muscle pain.
+Usually, people who become ill first develop upper respiratory tract symptoms (sore throat, cold symptoms, mild cough), as well as feeling generally unwell and having muscle pain.
 Stomach pains may be present and diarrhoea may occur in some cases.
-The loss of the senses of smell and taste have been reported in several countries.
+Loss of the senses of smell and taste is also reported.

 The course of the disease varies widely between individuals.
 Currently, the typical courses appear to be: